pintergreg/software-engineering/lectures/project.md

         - I would like to see the evolution of your design
 - and the presentation

-you should the submit these by 3 December 2024 via Moodle, when you also present your work
+you have to submit these by 10 December 2025 via Moodle,<br>when you also present your work

+it is enough to upload it by one person from each team

 # presentation